AlgoSenpai/LocalNetworkSearch/README.md

 # LocalNetworkSearch
-Search the computer connecter in your local network
+Search the computers connected to your local network.